DinoChiesa/Apigee-Filter-Policy-List/README.md

 This script registers for apigee.com .
 When it finds that the current page displays the proxy editor, it adds an event listener to each of the three "add policy" buttons.
-This event listener is a bit of JavaScript that updates the HTML DOM after the pagfe displays the policy picker.
+This event listener is a bit of JavaScript that updates the HTML DOM after the page displays the policy picker, to add an input box.
+When the user types into the input box, the page dynamically filters the list of policies shown in the picker.

 ## Installing the script